-How This Matters To You
+How Does This Relate To You

 I considered myself to be lucky that I still have great passion in photography.
 During my journey, I have met people who have given up their camera completely for various reasons - life got in the way, no time to pursue, financial constraint, etc.

 There is also a group of people who got stuck and didn’t know what to do.
 They suffer from the photographer’s block - feeling isolated, depressed and on the verge to quit.

 I know that feeling because I’ve been there.